broadinstitute/seqr-helm/README.md

 ```
 4. Create the [Required Secrets](#required-secrets) in your cluster using `kubectl`.
 5. [Migrate](#migrating-application-data) any existing application data.
-6. Install the `seqr-platform` chart with any override values:
+6. Install the `seqr-platform` chart with any [override values](#valuesenvironment-overrides):
 ```
 helm repo add seqr-helm https://broadinstitute.github.io/seqr-helm helm install your-institution-name-seqr seqr-helm/seqr-platform -f my-values.yaml
 ```

+You may need to run some of the above actions as super-user `sudo`, depending on your environment.

 ## Required Secrets